Breaking-Bad-Dataset/Breaking-Bad-Dataset.github.io/README.md

 We provide a compressed version of our dataset, together with a python decompressor script that you can run to locally decompress it.
 Proceed as follows (this assumes you have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed):

-0. Download the Breaking Bad dataset from [Dataverse](https://doi.org/10.5683/SP3/LZNPKB) and unzip files.
+0. **Download the Breaking Bad dataset from [Dataverse](https://doi.org/10.5683/SP3/LZNPKB) and unzip files**.
    To reproduce the main results in the paper, you only need to download `everyday` and `artifact` subset as well as the `data_split.tar.gz`.
    For the `other` subset, we split the zip file into 4 parts because of the single file size limit on Dataverse.
    Refer to [here](https://unix.stackexchange.com/questions/40480/how-to-unzip-a-multipart-spanned-zip-on-linux) for how to unzip splitted zip files.
    Make sure the unzipped dataset looks like

 ```
 $DATA_ROOT/
 ├──── data_split/